 This paper looks at possible options for the UK's trading relationships with the EU after Brexit.
 The paper has been updated to include a new chapter on trade with non-EU countries.Jump to full report >>

-The key feature of the customs union is that all EU member states set the same tariff on goods imported into the EU from non-EU countries.
-This facilitates trade between Member States by removing the need for checks on where products are made.
+The key feature of the customs union is that all EU Member States set the same tariffs on goods imported into the EU from non-EU countries.
+This facilitates trade between Member States by largely removing the need for checks on where products are made.
 However, being part of the customs union makes it very difficult for a country to negotiate its own free trade agreements.

 A free trade agreement between the UK and the EU would be an intermediate option between EEA membership and trading under WTO rules.
 It is not possible to know with certainty what such a deal would look like as this would depend on the outcome of negotiations between the UK and the EU.
 The Government has said it is aiming for “an ambitious and comprehensive Free Trade Agreement and a new customs agreement”.
 The Government wishes to secure “the freest and most frictionless trade possible in goods and services.”
 Free trade agreements often include a range of measures beyond those reducing or eliminating tariffs and quotas.

 The last option would be UK membership of the European Economic Area (EEA).
 The EEA includes all EU Member States plus Iceland, Liechtenstein and Norway.
 The EEA option involves considerable (but not complete) access to the single market.
-It also involves contributions to EU spending and free movement of people.
+It also involves the free movement of people and contributions to EU spending.
 Non-EU EEA countries are outside the EU customs union.

 On the customs union, the Prime Minister said that she wanted the UK to be able to negotiate its own trade deals.
 This would mean not being bound by the common external tariff.
 However, “a customs agreement” with the EU would be sought.